rcos/rcos-handbook/docs/project_management/new_projects.md

 #### 1. How Many People?

 If you are starting a brand new project, have little experience with the technologies you are choosing, and/or have little experience with project management, we heavily recommend you **keep your team small** (no more than 6-8 team members).
 You might think at first that more members means more work gets done, but in reality it means you spend all of your time as a Project Lead teaching and directing your project members!
 Or, in a worse scenario, you don't have the time and resources to dedicate to everyone and team members fall behind on work and do poorly in RCOS as a result.
+Note that if you find yourself with little time to write code since you are teaching and managing your team, try to turn that into contributions in the form of documentation!
+Reach out to your Mentor(s) for specific ideas.

-- [ ] Determine the maximum number of team members you can handle
+- [ ] Determine the maximum number of team members you feel like you can handle

 #### 2. Pitch Your Idea to RCOS Community